:: For literary/publication inquiries, please contact Kelsey Day @ The Aragi Agency :: 📬 || ☎️ || 🖥️

 Samiya Bashir, called a “dynamic, shape-shifting machine of perpetual motion,” by Diego Báez, writing for Booklist, is a poet, writer, librettist, performer, and multi-media poetry maker whose work, both solo and collaborative, has been widely published, performed, installed, printed, screened, experienced, and Oxford comma’d from Berlin to Düsseldorf, Amsterdam to Accra, Florence to Rome and across the United States.

 Sometimes she makes poems of dirt.
 Sometimes zeros and ones.
 Sometimes variously rendered text.
 Sometimes light.
-Bashir is the author of three poetry collections, most recently Field Theories, winner of the 2018 Oregon Book Award’s Stafford/Hall Award for Poetry.
+Bashir is the author of three poetry collections, including Field Theories, winner of the 2018 Oregon Book Award’s Stafford/Hall Award for Poetry.

-Her fourth collection, I Hope this Helps, is forthcoming Spring 2025 from Nightboat Books.
+Her fourth collection, I Hope this Helps, was released to wide acclaim from Nightboat Books in 2025.

 Samiya’s honors include the Rome Prize in Literature, the Pushcart Prize, Oregon’s Arts & Culture Council Individual Artist Fellowship in Literature, plus numerous other awards, grants, fellowships, and residencies including MacDowell, the Atlantic Center for the Arts, and the New York Council on the Arts.
 In addition to her books, Bashir has served as editor to national magazines and anthologies of literature and artwork.
 In 2002 she was co-founder of Fire & Ink, an advocacy organization and writer’s festival for LGBT writers of African descent with whom she worked through 2015.